Buckingham Palace - London

 The Ballroom is the largest of the State Rooms.
 Today, the opulent Ballroom is used primarily for official purposes, including investitures and State Banquets.

-The beautiful Palace Garden is where The Queen holds her Summer Garden Parties.
+The beautiful Palace Garden is where The Queen held her Summer Garden Parties.
+And now it’s where The King holds his Summer Garden Parties.
 Stroll through the garden after your guided palace tour.
 Note: Access to the garden is for daylight tours only; not evening tours).

 The Royal Mews

 The Royal Mews, one of the finest Working Stables in existence, features a permanent display of State Vehicles, including the Gold State Coach used for Coronations, and Carriages used for Royal and State occasions, State Visits, Weddings and the State Opening of Parliament.
 A State Motor Vehicle is also usually on display.
-Most of the year, you can also see up to 30 Carriage-Horses which play an important role in The Queen’s official and ceremonial duties.
+Most of the year, you can also see up to 30 Carriage-Horses which played an important role in The Queen’s (and now The King’s) official and ceremonial duties.
 Open February-November.
 Entry by timed ticket.

 The Queen’s Gallery